nrkno/Eventually/README.md

 ### Mapping values

-With Eventually it is possible to `map()` one Future type to another, this allows us to compose and transform things easily
+With Eventually it is possible to `map()` one Future type to another, allowing us to compose and transform things easily

 ```swift
 calculateAge().map({ (value: Int) -> String in